Buy tickets here: WeGotTickets Website

 The fifth Martineau Gardens’ Storytelling Festival returns for midsummer 2016, Saturday 25 June, 11am – 7pm.

 Look forward to a family-friendly day of storytelling, in the grounds of our beautiful community garden, presented by the Traditional Arts Team.
-There will be storytelling performances, storytrails, live music, dance, arts, stalls, and crafts for children, with delicious food available.
+There will be storytelling performances, storywalks in the woods, live music, dance, arts, stalls, and crafts for children, with delicious food available from award-winning Change Kitchen.

 An exciting programme of storytelling is taking place, under cover, in hidden corners of our two and half acre leafy garden.
 From woodland glades to the sundial lawn, there will be a continuous stream of storytelling performances during the day aimed at everyone from little children right up to adults.
 There will be stories with food, stories with walks, stories with pictures and a continuous Pop-Up storytelling canopy where you can listen to one story or stay all day.